 How often do you finish reading an entire article?
 What’s the likelihood that you’re going to finish this one?...oh, awkward.
 Well, everyone agrees—attention spans are getting shorter and shorter.
 In fact, in a study by SumoMe found that only 20% of people read articles from start to finish.
-So that made me wonder, how does that translate to video, are people more likely to watch an entire video?
+So that made us wonder, how does that translate to video?
+It's proven that people are more likely to watch a video than read.
+So does that mean people are more likely to watch an entire video?

-- There is a significant drop off between 2 to 3 minutes.
+- There's a significant engagement drop off between 2 to 3 minutes.

 - Proceed with caution after 12 minutes.

-What great information!
-Think critically about the video you are creating, or hoping to create, for your marketing, training, or sales efforts.
+Pause for a moment and think critically about the videos you're creating for your marketing, training, or sales efforts.
 Are they 90 seconds, 8 minutes, or a shocking 15 minutes?
-The very effectiveness of your content may rest on the length of video and as Wistia points out—at a certain length, every second counts.
+The very effectiveness of your content relies on the length and quality of video, and as Wistia points out—at a certain length, every second counts.

-See how effective a short video can be.
+Want to see how effective a short video can be?